chisato04/University/README.md

 # University Programming Files

-These are my university programming files.
+These are my college programming files.
 They are for **educational purposes only** and should not be used for any other purpose.

 ## Disclaimer